 There are different types of medication available for kidney stones depending upon the type of stone.
 The doctors would first diagnose the type of stone and then prescribe any medication.
 Some commonly prescribed medicines for kidney stones include thiazide diuretic or a phosphate-containing medicine, allopurinol (Zyloprim, Aloprim), antibiotics, etc.

 Yes, kidney stone removal is a safe procedure no matter what treatment the doctor chooses.
 However, you must consult with a qualified and experienced doctor for your problem.
 The right diagnosis of kidney stones is very important to treat the problem effectively.
 When you reach the doctor, do not fail to describe all your symptoms carefully, and undergo all the diagnostic tests suggested.

 What Does The Kidney Stones Removal Cost Singapore?

 Kidney removal, if you avail the treatment from a reputed and genuine healthcare provider, is an affordable treatment.
 You can easily get rid of the problem by undergoing treatment as prescribed by the doctor and have to pay a cost-effective price.
 However, you may get overcharged for the treatment if you fail to identify the authenticity and credibility of the doctor.
-Now that you know most of the important factors about kidney stones, make sure you also choose the best doctor for kidney stones removal treatment.
+Now that you know most of the important factors about kidney stones, make sure you also choose the best urology specialist Singapore for kidney stones removal treatment.